CyberGitLabs/security-writeups/Hack The Box Machines/Linux/CodePartTwo.md

 We can see that the code we submit in the browser is posted on this route on the backend, then is run with the js2py.eval_js function.
 This function is used to execute Javascript code in a python context (such as app.py) and return the last expression.
 Is used, among other things, in web scraping.
-Since this library can only execute JS code, I didn't see an attack angle unless it had vulnerable versions.
+Since this library can only execute JS code, I didn't see an attack angle unless it were vulnerable versions.
 So I searched for a vulnerability:

 ![diagram](../../images/CodePartTwo/CodePartTwo_vuln.png)

-CVE-2024-28397 allow an attacker to brake the JS sandbox and run commands in the python environment.
+CVE-2024-28397 allow an attacker to break the JS sandbox and run commands in the python environment.
 So we may be able to execute code if we are in the right circumnstances.
 The vulnerability requirements are:

 ![diagram](../../images/CodePartTwo/CodePartTwo_vulnreq.png)